lianhc/wwfem/README.md

 # Welcome to Offical Homepage of WWFEM
  This is a project to build and sell NFTs on https://opensea.io/wwfem.

- Currently, it has 3 collections, i.e. Five Element Energy, The Twelve Earthly Branches Energy and Bandageman1w.
+ Currently, we have 3 collections which are Five Element Energy, The Twelve Earthly Branches Energy and Bandageman1w.

 ## 1. Five Element Energy
 Five Element Energy is a collection of 5 kinds of Cosmic Energy NFTs, 15 NFTs limited forever, including Water, Wood, Fire, Earth and Metal.
 Each of them has a secret power to PROTECT, CREATE and KILL others.
 Correct activations can dynamically improve the owner's health, wealth, happiness, energy and others.